stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/06-creating-the-screenlet-class.markdown

     methods.

 4. Override the `BaseListScreenlet` methods that handle the Screenlet's events.
-    Because these events correspond those handled by your delegate, you'll call the corresponding delegate methods in these `BaseListScreenlet` methods:
+    Because these events correspond to those handled by your delegate, you'll call the corresponding delegate methods in these `BaseListScreenlet`
+    methods:

     - `onLoadPageResult`: Called when the Screenlet loads a page successfully.
       Override this method to call the superclass's `onLoadPageResult` method,